Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

 If you have a mobile phone that you took out as part of a contract, check if you can take it with you when you move.

-You will be entitled to keep a handset after your minimum term ends or when you pay to cancel the contract, though there could be a minimum term stipulation.
+You are entitled to keep a handset after your minimum term ends or when you pay to cancel the contract, though there could be a minimum term stipulation.

-You should check if the handset is ‘locked’ to your network.
+You should check if the handset is ‘locked’ to your network although the regulator, Ofcom, has banned mobile phone companies from selling locked phones from December 2021.

 Unlocking a phone can take 10-28 days, so make sure you factor this in when switching to avoid losing service.